-Here you can obtain details of the company, its current building program, brokerage list, refit work and latest news.
+Here you can obtain details of the company and its current brokerage list.

 The yard was set up by Geoff Willson Senior and Geoff Junior, and in the late 1960’s they built their first sailing dinghy’s.

 Later on in 1969 production commenced on the first Aquastar 19’, a 2 berth fisherman come day boat.
 The length of this is in fact the beam of the new 74' Aquastar!

 Over the last decade or so of building boats, Aquastar motor yachts have been fitted out to a very high specification, being generally regarded as one of the top class finishes in bespoke boat building.

 Boat building was wound down during 2018, and most of the moulds have been broken up.